yiemwa123/starter-hugo-academic/content/project/FB_Messenger/index.md

 ![](group8.jpg)

 * User receives message in the separate reconnect inbox
-* User receives message and confetti animation
+* User views message and confetti animation
 * User responds to the message

 ### Reflection